smthemex/ComfyUI_StoryDiffusion/README.md

 Previous updates
 ----
+* Added support for 'consistory', you can enable this feature by typing 'consi' in easy_function ('cache' and 'inject' are two additional features, you can try with larger VRAM);
+* The 'consistory' mode only supports single subjects, but you can also use (cat), (boy), or (hat) to create two subjects, such as entering:' a curve [girl] and wearing a (hat) 'in the character bar，Example images can be viewed；you can use lora when using consistory mode;
 * if use comfyUI sd3.5 clip and sd 3.5vae( from sd3.5 repo),can load single checkpoint(fp16,nf4 ) which can infer in nf4 mode.（need newest diffusers）
 * add sd3.5 large support,can infer in normal or nf4 mode,nf4 mode has two chocie: fill in all local sd3.5 repo(need pip install -U diffusers)  or fill  local sd3.5 repo and chocie [nf4](https://huggingface.co/sayakpaul/sd35-large-nf4/tree/main/transformer) checkpoint([example](https://github.com/smthemex/ComfyUI_StoryDiffusion/blob/main/examples/sd35nf4singlefile.png)). if use nf4 need fill in 'nf4' in easyfunction.
 * add easy_function_lite node,you can use img2tag instead of scene prompts.
 The current models used are  [pzc163/MiniCPMv2_6-prompt-generator](https://huggingface.co/pzc163/MiniCPMv2_6-prompt-generator) and [thwri/CogFlorence-2-Large-Freeze](https://huggingface.co/thwri/CogFlorence-2-Large-Freeze) .
 Using "thwri/CogFlorence-2-Large-Freeze" requires inputting "flor" in the lite node's easy_function,Temporarily run CUDA during the testing phase.